lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/use.md

 At the time of writing, browsers must still be provided with the full path to a standard JavaScript module in order to load it.
 To convert bare module specifiers to full paths, a light transform is required.

-For a local server that does this automatically, try the [Open Web Components ES dev server](https://open-wc.org/developing/es-dev-server.html).
+For a local server that does this automatically, try the <a href="https://open-wc.org/developing/es-dev-server.html" target="_blank" rel="noopener">Open Web Components ES dev server</a>.

 ## Build for production {#build}

 To build for production, you can use a bundler such as WebPack or Rollup.

-The following example configuration for [Rollup](https://rollupjs.org/guide/en) resolves dependencies, converts bare module specifers to paths, and bundles the output.
+The following example configuration for <a href="https://rollupjs.org/guide/en" target="_blank" rel="noopener">Rollup</a> resolves dependencies, converts bare module specifers to paths, and bundles the output.

 **rollup.config.js**